39 Of The Top Braid Hairstyles

 faux braid with halo

 Make three braids on each side of your head, and bring them together in the back to create this style.
 Instead of braiding those plaits together, however, make a big faux braid.
-Secure loose strands every 2-3 inches with a rubber band.
+Secure loose strands every 2-3 inches with a hair elastic.
 Between each band, pull the hair out to make large loops.

 Tiny French Fauxhawk

-Start making tiny French braids that start at your ear and travel upwards. /When you get to the top of your head, tease the end of each braid to secure it, and leave the ends of your hair long and loose.
+Start making tiny reverse French braids that start at the forehead and travel back to the ear level.
+When you get to the top of your head, tease the end of each braid to secure it, and leave the ends of your hair long and loose.
 This creates an instant fauxhauwk with lots of height.
+Different hair gems and beads will turn a regular braid into a unique personalized style.

 Unstructured Mermaid Braid